Dream Job: Italy's Nutella maker seeks 60 taste testers - no experience necessary

 At the end of the training, Ferrero will select 40 recruits for two tasting panels.
 The finalists will be offered part-time positions that would allow them to seek other work on the side.

 No experience is required because Ferrero is looking for average consumers.
-However, applicants must have no food allergies and must be familiar with using computers.
+Applicants must have no food allergies and must be familiar with using computers.

 Interested?
 Travel+Leisure, which also reported on the recruiting effort, said you can apply at alba@openjob.it with reference code ALB01 in the subject line.